Ksrma/EHVI-HVI/README.md

 Our implementation is also suitable for computing the gradient of EHVI, by applying the method in [3].

+# Technical Appendix
+The appendix provides proofs and experimental results of our work [1].

 # Dependency
 BoTorch: https://github.com/pytorch/botorch